BrandonHan73/apple_lib/network/README.md

    inverse square root.
 Time is dictated by how many times weights and biases are updated.
 Changing the learning rate will reset the counter.
 Use method get_learning_rate to determine the decayed learning rate.

-## ArrayList_ANN

-An ANN_Layer by itself models a fully connected artificial neural network with no hidden layers.
-Then to add hidden layers, the ArrayList_ANN class packages multiple ANN_Layers together.

-### Basic Usage

-To create a ArrayList_ANN, one must specify the number of nodes in each layer.

-    ArrayList_ANN network = new ArrayList_ANN(784, 64, 64, 10);

-This example network has 784 input neurons and 10 output neurons, along with two hidden layers with 64 neurons each.

-Recall that ANN_Layers are initialized to use an identity activation function.
-Activation functions can be specified either for the whole network, or specific layers.
-Layers are zero-indexed, with layer 0 connecting the input layer to the first hidden layer.

-    // Switches layers 1 and 2 to the softplus activation function network.set_activation_function(SoftplusFunction.implementation, 1, 2);

-    // Sets all layers to the softmax activation function network.set_activation_function(SoftmaxFunction.implementation);

-The same syntax can be used to set the learning rates of each layer through the set_learning_rate function.

-The pass and load_derivative functions chains through all ANN_Layer instances, exactly how one would expect from a neural network.

-    network.pass(3, 1, 4, 1, 5, 9, 2, 6, ...);
-    network.load_derivative(2, 7, 1, 8, 2, 8, ...);

-Other functions exist to call the respective functions in all ANN_Layer instances.
-These functions include the following.
- - clear_activation_history
- - apply_derivatives

-Extra notes:
- - The ArrayList_ANN makes no effort to store histories because all records are stored within the ANN_Layer instances.
-Although the output of one layer is the input to the next layer, each layer stores its own copy of the history.
- - The load_derivative function returns the derivative of the cost function with respect to the input to the full network.
-This may be useful for more complex network models in future implementations.